ericgj/ing/README.md

 you can also do `ing test type custom`: extra non-option arguments are passed into the method as parameters.

+Note in most real cases you would want to namespace your tasks, and not use a top-level class named Test (which would fail in some ruby versions in fact).
+This is just to give you a flavor.

 For more worked examples of ing tasks, see the [examples](ing/blob/master/examples) directory.